WHAT IS IT LIKE TO STAY AT YHA SYDNEY HARBOUR?

 Located just off the terrace this space comes complete with a pool table and large screen TV perfect for catching up on the latest game.

-We didn’t need it, but a laundry in Sydney is essential for budget travellers as laundromats in Sydney are very hard to come by.
+We didn’t need it, however, a laundry in Sydney is essential for budget travellers as laundromats in Sydney are very hard to come by.
 The laundry costs $4 for a wash and $4 for a dry, and powder is available for $2 from reception.

 No there is not a pool